natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Mirage%20F1CT.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} French jet fighter {{Battle-rating}}.
 It was introduced in [[Update "Danger Zone"]].

+The Mirage F1CT is a ground-attack version of the Mirage F1, a French-made fighter jet developed by Dassault Aviation.
+Originally designed as an air-superiority aircraft, the Mirage F1CT variant was adapted for ground-attack missions after the Mirage F1s were replaced in the air-to-air role by more modern aircraft.
+The F1CT is equipped with advanced avionics, navigation systems, and weapon systems tailored for close air support and interdiction missions.
+Its armament includes a mix of rockets, guided bombs, and missiles.
+Although no longer at the forefront of the French Air Force's fleet, the Mirage F1CT has seen action in various conflicts and is known for its reliability and adaptability.

 == General info ==
 === Flight performance ===